simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

 ```

 This example sets WAN Metrics with link status up, downlink speed of 8000 kbps, uplink speed of 1000 kbps, 80% downlink load, 24% uplink load, and a load measurement duration of 3000 tenths of a second.
 Adjust the values based on your specific WAN characteristics.

-#Certainly!
-Here's the improved version with added documentation and explanations:

 #### IP Address Type Availability